Breakups are rarely clean.

 - Healing doesn’t mean you’re perfect—it means you stop abandoning yourself

-If you’re new to attachment styles, or you fancy a quick recap, read this post first, and come back when you’re done:
+If you’re new to attachment styles, or you fancy a quick recap, read the post linked below first, and come back when you’re done:

 The Bond

-I’d never been in a relationship with someone who knew they had a fearful-avoidant attachment style.
+I’d never been in a relationship with someone who knew they had a disorganised attachment style.

 Nor had I met someone who was seemingly so self-aware about how they loved.

-When we first got together, I felt an incredible depth of connection, and, sure, that tickled my anxious wound.
+When we first got together, I felt an incredible depth of connection, and, sure enough it tickled my anxious wound, but that's OK, this is part of healing.

-As irony would have it, our connection was first formed over a mutual understanding and (somewhat perverse) passion for attachment theory.
+As irony would have it, our connection (and subsequent breakup) was created over a mutual understanding and (somewhat perverse) passion for attachment theory.

 She had me at “Have you heard about attachment styles?” ❤️🩹